 “Honor the Lord with your wealth, with the first fruits of all your crops; then your barns will be filled to overflowing, and your vats will brim over with new wine.” - Proverbs 3:9

 - GOD’S WORD & PRAYER – The preaching of God’s Word is of utmost importance in our Sunday services.
-The accurate teaching of God’s Word at all levels of Sunday school, Adult Bible Fellowships, youth groups and small groups is vital to the corporate spiritual growth of our church body.
+The accurate teaching of God’s Word at all levels of Sunday school, Adult Bible Fellowships, youth groups and life groups is vital to the corporate spiritual growth of our church body.
 Prayer is a focus at every service and the priority of the Wednesday night prayer meeting.
 A group of committed believers meet every Sunday morning to uphold the preaching of God’s Word and various ministries that take place on Sundays.

 - TWO CHURCH ORDINANCES: BAPTISM AND COMMUNION – We believe that these two ordinances were set forth in the New Testament church and represent our relationship with Jesus Christ.